hamidc10/BlockChain_cs646/Project4/README.md

     and they won't accept our connections until a new transaction comes.
 In this case, we need to handle the fork by:
     * Abandon our block and fetch blocks from another node

+## Known problems

+* Sometimes the account state is slightly inaccurate because two nodes might finish mining a block at the same time and both update the account state
+* We have minimized this issue as much as possible, but it is not perfect all the time

 ## Components

 ### Account state file